pachterlab/kallisto/download.md

 {% include JB/setup %}

-The easiest way to download and install __kallisto__ is on a Mac by typing
+The easiest way to download and install __kallisto__ is on a Mac by installing brew via:

-`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` to install brew, followed by
+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+followed by:

-`brew tap homebrew/science` and then
+`brew tap homebrew/science`
 `brew install kallisto`

 to have kallisto universally executable.